Meet Matthew

 He and his wife, Eleonora, live in Southmoor Park with their dog and 4 chickens.
 In 2022, Matthew and Eleonora got married at Sandstone Ranch after 7 years together.
 In 2021, they bought their first home in Longmont but learned first-hand how challenging the housing market is these days — especially for young adults, new families, and seniors looking to age in their community — as they struggled to compete and were ultimately accepted as a backup offer.

-Matthew’s already been working for Ward 2 residents and Longmont’s future - bringing outside expertise and fresh ideas with inside awareness of how to get things done in Longmont.
+Matthew’s already been working for Ward 2 residents and Longmont’s future - combining outside expertise, fresh ideas, and community input with inside awareness of how to get things done in Longmont.

 In January, Matthew was appointed to fill a vacancy on City Council.
-Since then, he’s been doing the job — and has hit the ground running on City Council, focused on managing Longmont’s growth and cost of living as well as common-sense strategies that keep residents safer and healthier.
+Since then, he’s been doing the job to achieve real progress and tangible change for Longmont.
+Beyond his City Council responsibilities, he also chairs the Longmont Urban Renewal Authority and serves on the Longmont Brownfields Advisory Committee to prioritize reactivating Longmont’s former industrial sites.
 Before that, Matthew served on Longmont’s Planning & Zoning Commission shaping developments to be more sustainable, more walkable, and more bikable, including the new Ziggi’s and In-N-Out Burger.
+He evaluates each development proposal individually, considering community feedback and alignment with broader community goals.
 Matthew will work hard to earn your trust by listening closely, keeping an open mind, doing his homework, and not being afraid to ask tough questions.
-This isn’t just an empty promise - he’s been doing this for years in Longmont.
+This isn’t just an empty promise - he’s been doing this for years in Longmont already.

 Most of all, Matthew loves living in Longmont and is an enthusiastic part of the community.